Teradata Spool Space Introduction

 Choose a good Primary Index.

-Choose a primary index for your tables that distributes the rows evenly across all AMPs.
+Select a primary index for your tables that evenly distributes the rows among all AMPs.

 Prevent “no more spool space” on the system level